Who is the richest black female in the world?

 Q: How did Isabel dos Santos accumulate her wealth?

 A: Isabel dos Santos built her wealth through a diverse range of investments in sectors such as telecommunications, finance, and energy.
-She has made strategic investments both in Angola and internationally.
+She has also held prominent positions in various companies, allowing her to expand her business empire.

 A: While it is challenging to determine an exact figure, Isabel dos Santos’ net worth has been estimated to be in the billions of dollars.
-However, it is important to note that net worth can fluctuate due to various factors such as market conditions and asset valuations.
+Her vast wealth comes from her extensive business holdings and investments.

 Q: What impact has Isabel dos Santos had on Angola?